Daniel-KM/Omeka-S-module-UpgradeFromOmekaClassic/README.md

 *IMPORTANT*

-If you change the slug of the main site, don't forget to set it in the config file `config/module.config.php`.
+If you change the slug of the main site, don’t forget to set it in the config file `config/module.config.php`.